School Telephone for Students

 A telephone, located directly across from the main office, is available for student use without charge.
 Students are asked to be brief with calls as a courtesy to others waiting to use the phone.

-UPDATED: Personal Electronic Devices [PED] e.g. cellphones, iPods, laptops, iPads, Airpods, etc.
+UPDATED: Personal Electronic Devices [PED] e.g., cellphones, iPods, laptops, iPads, Air Pods, earbuds, etc.

 PEDs/Cell phones devices can only be used outside of school-time unless:

-Teachers have requested PEDs be brought to a specific class for a bona fide educational purpose.
+- Teachers have requested PEDs be brought to a specific class for bona fide educational purposes.

-Students are still permitted to bring their devices to school but are expected to secure them in their lockers for the duration of the school day unless they meet one of the two exceptions to the policy listed above.
+Students are still permitted to bring their devices to school but are expected to secure them in their lockers, powered down, for the duration of the school day, unless they meet one of the two exceptions to the policy listed above.

 If a student is found to be in violation of the PEDs/Cell phone policy: